 Amazon has changed commerce forever.
 It has disrupted the way that people shop.
-The days where you had to physically walk into a store to find the item you want to purchase are gone.
 Customers are now able to order items 24/7 using a variety of devices available at their fingertips – smartphones, tablets, laptops and even voice-activated personal assistants, such as Amazon Alexa.
 This is called the “Amazon Effect.”

 By disrupting the way that people shop, Amazon has created a ripple effect that extends far beyond individual customer experiences and affects the entire retail industry as a whole.
 But what about your supply chain?